lyz-code/clinv/README.md

 If `resource_type` is `people`, `service` or `information`, it will search for instances that aren't assigned to a `project`.

-## Monitored
+## Monitor

-`clinv monitored monitor_status` will show a list of id and names of elements that have the specified `monitor_status`.
+`clinv monitor monitor_status` will show a list of id and names of elements that have the specified `monitor_status`.
 The `monitor_status` can be one of:
 `true`, `false` and `unknown`.